 International students find the city of San Francisco a cosmopolitan and welcoming place to live and study.
-International students are an essential and valuable part of the USF community.
-Of the 10,700 students at USF, approximately 1,500 are international students from 91 countries.
+International students are an essential and valuable part of the richly diverse community at USF.
+Of the 10,200 students at the university, approximately 1,500 students are international students.

 How to Apply